david-pace/wave-recovery-tool/README.md

 /usr/local/bin/python3 waverecovery.py
 ```

-Of course, you have to replace the paths with the actual paths on your system where Python3 was installed.
+Of course, you have to replace the python executable paths with the actual paths on your system where Python3 was installed (in step 1 of the step-by-step instructions).

 ## Usage

 The tool provides two functionalities:

-1. Displaying wave file header information
+1. Displaying WAVE/AIFF file header information
-2. Restoring corrupted wave file headers
+2. Restoring corrupted WAVE/AIFF file headers

+For all commands below, `python3` is assumed to be in the system's executable `PATH`.
+If your system reports that `python3` can not be found, its containing directory must either be added to the `PATH` variable or `python3` must be replaced with the absolute path to the Python 3 interpreter.
+The command `python3` must be replaced with `python` on some Windows systems.

 ### Displaying Header File Information

-To display header information for a specific wave file, invoke the tool as follows:
+To display header information for a specific audio file, invoke the tool as follows:

 ```
 python3 waverecovery.py /path/to/file.wav
 ```

-The tool can also display wave header information for all files contained in a directory:
+The tool can also display audio header information for all files contained in a directory:

 ```
 python3 waverecovery.py /path/to/directory